devreal/mpix-harmonize/README.md

 ```

 ## Time Source
-The internal clock sychnronization depends on the time source used internally.
+The clock synchronization algorithms depend on the time source used internally.
-By default, the library will use `MPI_Wtime` as its source of time.
+By default, `libmpix-harmonize` will use `MPI_Wtime` as its source of time.
 Then, the library uses the timing function that is provided by the MPI library, which may be mapped to different kernel functions internally.

 The `libmpix-harmonize` library can also be configured to use a specific time function internally.
 Thusm, in order to use `clock_gettime()` with `CLOCK_MONOTONIC` configure with
 ```sh